-After carefully monitoring the literature on this exciting new facial rejuvenation treatment for several years, Tim Blackburn introduced the technique to both Manchester Royal Infirmary and Spire Cheshire hospitals in 2014.
+After carefully monitoring the literature on this exciting new facial rejuvenation treatment for several years and visiting to observe the pioneers in Belgium, Tim Blackburn introduced the technique to both Manchester Royal Infirmary and Spire Cheshire hospitals in 2014.

 Now that long term results are published by the Belgian pioneers of this technique, and suitable FDA approved and CE marked surgical products are available to perform the technique within UK’s safe regulations, Tim Blackburn was the first surgeon to introduce the technique to both Spire Cheshire and Manchester Royal infirmary facial plastic surgery service.

 The technique has 4 improvements on the previously established technique of Coleman fat transfer:

 a) the harvesting cannula for liposuction has design improvements allowing smaller parcels of fat to be harvested with less physical trauma and lower vacuum pressure (both physical and barometric [pressure-related] trauma will burst some fat cells reducing the potential for successful transfer).

 b) the processing of the fat parcels is more gentle – with a special filtration membrane within a closed plastic bag allows washing of the fat to ensure more of the desired fat parcels and less of other material (e.g. blood cells) are included in the transferred volume.
 The older technique of centrifuging or rapidly spinning the fat is arguably more traumatic to the fat parcels.